SketchedDoughnut/lynxy/info/github/lynxy_server.md

 - **end_session**
   - This argument ends the session between the client and the server.
 Example usage is below.
     - `lynxy.send_msg('end_session' )`

+***
+# Server security
+The server is equipped with encryption, by default.
+This means that client data (ip address and port) is encrypted when stored in the databse, and is decrypted when returned.
+There is no way to access the token used for encryption, but you can disable encryption on server startup as shown above.